Covid-19 data: what's the picture locally?

 Where in Calderdale?

 How affected are the communities living in the Hebden Bridge area and the Upper Valley?
+For the 3 weeks to 9 August there were no new cases reported in Hebden Bridge or Mytholmroyd - source.
 In the week from 13-19 July, there were 3 cases in Hebden Bridge and no cases in Mytholmroyd.
-For the week of 20-26 July there were no new cases reported in Hebden Bridge or Mytholmroyd - source.
 Calderdale Council say that rates are highest in Park and Warley electoral wards - source.
 In April, there were 4 deaths in Hebden Bridge and 8 in Todmorden from the virus - source.

 How does Calderdale compare?

-Rochdale, Bradford, Oldham and Barnsley are all in the top 10 of the highest rate of coronavirus cases in the UK with 800-928 cases per 100,000.
+Rochdale, Bradford, Oldham, Manchester and Calderdale are all in the top 10 areas with the highest rate of coronavirus cases in the UK in the week to 9 August.
 Source

 Areas of concern